 - Tie crushed stones up in a piece of muslin so they don't get loose in the jam

-- Mix the sugar, plums, the bag of stones and the lemon rind and juice together along with the chopped mint leaves and set aside in a large pan to macerate for an hour.
-This allows the juice to be released from the plums and the sugar to start dissolving.
+- Mix the sugar, plums, the bag of stones and the lemon rind and juice together along with the chopped mint leaves and set aside in a large pan to macerate for an hour (or leave over night if possible) This allows the juice to be released from the plums and the sugar to start dissolving.

 - Bring the pan up to the boil and keep boiling for about 20 minutes or until it has reached setting point - test a spoonful on a well chilled plate, when set has been reached it will wrinkle when you run your finger through the jam after a few minutes.